Lingnan School: Later years and subsequent generations

 The last exhibition of the Lingnan School during its founders' lifetimes was held in June 1948, featuring works by Chen Shuren, Gao Jianfu, Chao Shao-an, and Gao Jianfu's students Guan Shanyue and Yang Shanshen; several solo exhibitions occurred in later years.
 Having spent much of his last years as Kuomintang government official in Chongqing, Chen Shuren died in 1949.
 Gao Jianfu followed in 1951.
 The Lingnan School, already scattered following the Second Sino-Japanese War, dissipated after the Chinese Civil War.
 Several of Gao Jianfu's students remained in Guangdong, with Guan Shanyue working on communist art and Li Xiongcai taking a teaching role at the Guangzhou Academy of Fine Arts.
 Chao Shao-an continued to practice the Lingnan style in Hong Kong, teaching it to hundreds of students through his Today's Art Association.
 These included Au Ho-nien, who continued the school in Taiwan, and Huang Leisheng and Liu Yunheng, (Note: Also known as Stephen Lowe, Liu emigrated to Canada in the 1950s.
-He established a gallery in Victoria, British Columbia, predominantly producing landscapes and animal paintings for non-Chinese buyers (Croizier 2013).) who moved to North America; his students constitute the majority of Lingnan painters abroad.
-Many third-generation Lingnan painters are amateurs, rather than professional artists; As of 2013, some remain active in British Columbia, Canada.
+He established a gallery in Victoria, British Columbia, predominantly producing landscapes and animal paintings for non-Chinese buyers (Croizier 2013).) who moved to North America.
+Many third-generation Lingnan painters are amateurs, rather than professional artists; as of 2013, some remain active in British Columbia, Canada.